← Back to Blog

 Frequently Asked Questions

-What is the most common way to say “I am hungry” in Spanish?
+What is the most natural way to say 'I am hungry' in Spanish?

-How do I say “I’m starving” in Spanish?
+How do you say 'I’m starving' in Spanish?

-A very common option is “Me muero de hambre” (meh MWEH-roh deh AHM-breh), meaning “I’m dying of hunger.”
-Another is “Tengo muchísima hambre” (TEN-goh moo-CHEE-see-mah AHM-breh), “I’m extremely hungry.”
-Both are normal, informal intensifiers.
+A very common, dramatic option is 'Me muero de hambre' (meh MWEH-roh deh AHM-breh), meaning 'I’m dying of hunger.'
+It’s informal but widely understood.
+Another strong option is 'Tengo muchísima hambre' (TEN-goh moo-CHEE-see-ma AHM-breh), 'I’m extremely hungry.'

-How do I say I’m hungry politely in a restaurant?
+How do I say 'Are you hungry?' in Spanish?

 Sources & References